itssnowing/Dog-Adoption---Simple-Data-Analysis/README.md

 The main caveat to note when viewing this project is that the data being used is from a single day only and is several years out of date.
 I have done my best to emulate the kinds of analysis I was planning on doing if I had been able to get access to the API and had more freedom to query by time.

+#### Some Assumptions

+The main transformations performed were to trim down the dataset to clean out skewed data and consolidate dog breeds under more common names to make finding things like the most common dog breed easier.

+These breed transformations aren't necessarily accurate to the AKC standards, rather, I worked based on using breeds that are commonly used to describe similar breeds or that adoption agencies frequently mislabel (such as Boxers).
+For example, PetFinder considers Black, Chocolate, and Yellow Labradors 3 distinct breeds: I made them just Labrador Retriever.
+Because the raw data input is ultimately subjective, it's not 100% accurate on either end, but I'm pretty satisfied with the results.

+Beyond that, I sent data to both Google Cloud Storage and BigQuery.
+Data was cut up in Google Cloud Storage into parquet files in the way I would have liked to do it had I been able to get API access.
+This piece exists mostly for data mirroring and proof of concept.
+Data is simultaneously loaded directly into BigQuery with no further partitioning (testing showed that partitioning made things slower due to the small dataset size) in parallel.
+Looker Studio connects to the BigQuery table.

 # Tools